openUC2/UC2-Hi2/README.md

 Below you will find all components necessary to build this device

+#### Design files

+All design files for Autodesk Inventor 2019 Student Edition can be found in the folder [INVENTOR](https://github.com/openUC2/UC2-Hi2/tree/master/INVENTOR).

 #### 3D printing files

 All these files need be printed.
 We used a Prusa i3 MK3 using PLA Prusamant (Galaxy Black) at layer height 0.3 mm and infill 80%.